ROCm/omniperf/src/docs/analysis.md

 For both the Current Workload and the Baseline Workload, one can independently setup the following filters to allow fine grained comparions:
 - Workload Name
-- GPU ID filtering (multi selection)
+- GPU ID filtering (multi-selection)
-- Kernel Name filtering (multi selection)
+- Kernel Name filtering (multi-selection)
 - Dispatch ID filtering (Regex filtering)
-- Omniperf Panels (multi selection)
+- Omniperf Panels (multi-selection)

 ##### Regex based Dispatch ID filtering
-This release enables regex based dispatch ID filtering to flexibly choose the kernel invocations.
+This release enables Regular Expression (regex), a standard Linux string matching syntax, based dispatch ID filtering to flexibly choose the kernel invocations.
 One may refer to [Regex Numeric Range Generator](https://3widgets.com/), to generate typical number ranges.

 For example, if one wants to inspect Dispatch Range from 17 to 48, inclusive, the corresponding regex is : **(1[7-9]|[23]\d|4[0-8])**.
-The generated express can be copied over for filtering.
+The generated expression can be copied over for filtering.

 ##### Incremental Profiling
 Omniperf supports incremental profiling to significantly speed up performance analysis.

-> Refer to [*IP Block profiling*](https://amdresearch.github.io/omniperf/profiling.html#ip-block-profiling) section for this command.
+> Refer to [*Hardware Component Filtering*](https://amdresearch.github.io/omniperf/profiling.html#hardware-component-filtering) section for this command.

-By default, the entire application is profiled to collect perfmon counter for all IP blocks, giving a system level view of where the workload stands in terms of performance optimization opportunities and bottlenecks.
+By default, the entire application is profiled to collect performance counters for all hardware blocks, giving a complete view of where the workload stands in terms of performance optimization opportunities and bottlenecks.

-After that one may focus on only a few IP blocks, (e.g., L1 Cache or LDS) to closely check the effect of software optimizations, without performing application replay for all other IP Blocks.
+After that one may focus on only a few hardware components, (e.g., L1 Cache or LDS) to closely check the effect of software optimizations, without performing application replay for all other hardware components.
 This saves lots of compute time.
-In addition, the prior profiling results for other IP blocks are not overwritten.
+In addition, the prior profiling results for other hardware components are not overwritten.
 Instead, they can be merged during the import to piece together the system view.

 ##### Color Coding
 The uniform color coding is applied to most visualizations (bars, table, diagrams etc).
 Typically, Yellow color means over 50%, while Red color mean over 90% percent, for easy inspection.